 The Meg Wendy is an 0-4-0 industrial/quarry style steam locomotive.
-It was designed by Dougal Hubner of Meg Steam Inc, of Victoria BC, who also supplied castings.
-Meg Steam Inc now appears to be out of business.
+It was designed by father ans son team Tom and Dougal Hubner of Meg Steam Inc, of Victoria BC, who also supplied castings.
+Meg Steam Inc is no longer in business.

 The Meg Wendy is typically built as a 7.25 or 7.5 inch narrow-gauge locomotive.

 Castings are available from Wellington Foundry.